DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/RECIPROCAL/Company-Reciprocal.md

 # Display reciprocal exchange rate

 ### Overview
-**Display reciprocal exchange rate** allows companies to view the exchanges rates in reciprocal format.
-For example instead of 0.69, displays result of 1/0.69.
+**Display reciprocal exchange rate** allows companies to view the exchanges rates in reciprocal format. <br>
+For example instead of 0.69, displays result of 1/0.69. <br>
 This applies to all users and all exchange rates for the selected company.

 ### Setup and Process